Future Tenses

 Q. What will you be doing over the holidays?

-Q. What are you doing over the holidays?
+Q. What are you going to do over the holidays?

-A. I'll be renovating my house over the holidays.
+A. I'll be painting my house over the holidays.

-A. I'm renovating my house over the holidays.
+A. I'm going to paint my house over the holidays.